Search for a rare disease

 The gene SCN5A (3p22.2) is responsible for 30% of cases with a gene variant implicated.
 Other identified genes include CACNA1C (12p13.33), SCNN1A (12p13), SLMAP (3p14.3), SEMA3A (7q21.11), SCN2B (11q23.3).
 However, in nearly 70% of affected families the genetic cause is unknown.

-The diagnosis is based on clinical examination and electrocardiogram (as well as testing with IC drugs).
-In some cases the ECG manifestations are not obvious or non-diagnostic (type 2, 3 and S ECG patterns).
-In such instances the administration of class IC antiarrhythmic drugs (ajmaline and flecainide) is required to confirm/dismiss diagnosis.
+The diagnosis is based on clinical examination and detection of type 1 ECG pattern using a 12-lead Holter ECG.
+In some cases, the ECG manifestations are not obvious or non-diagnostic (type 2, 3 and S ECG patterns).
+In such instances, a provocative test with the administration of class IC antiarrhythmic drugs (ajmaline, flecainide or procainamide) may be used to confirm/exclude diagnosis.
 Genetic testing is available after a clinical diagnosis has been established.

-Disorders that could present the typical Brugada ECG pattern include acute pericarditis, Duchenne muscular dystrophy, arrhythmogenic right ventricular cardiomyopathy (see these terms), left ventricular hypertrophy, early repolarization, acute myocardial ischemia or infarction, pulmonary embolism, Prinzmetal angina, dissecting aortic aneurysm, thiamin deficiency, hyperkalemia, hypercalcemia and hypothermia.
+Disorders that could present the typical Brugada ECG pattern include isolated right bundle branch block, pectus excavatum, arrhythmogenic right ventricular cardiomyopathy, acute pericarditis, acute myocardial ischemia or infarction, and early repolarization.